crusher-dev/documentation/docs/concept/sql-execution-order.md

 title: SQL execution order
 sidebar_label: SQL execution order
 description:
-  Execution order for SQL clauses in QuestDB.
-This covers the SQL keywords you are used to as well as QuestDB's extensions to the language.
+  Execution order for SQL clauses in Crusher.
+This covers the SQL keywords you are used to as well as Crusher's extensions to the language.
 ---

-QuestDB attempts to implement standard ANSI SQL.
+Crusher attempts to implement standard ANSI SQL.
 We also attempt to be PostgreSQL compatible, although some of it is work in progress.
-QuestDB implements the following clauses in this execution order:
+Crusher implements the following clauses in this execution order:

 1. [FROM](/docs/reference/sql/select/)